-How to book private hot springs (Kashikiri buro)
+How to book rental hot springs for private use (kashikiri-buro)

 There are three ways to book baths for private use, depending on what type of baths or ryokan you reserve.

-The main bathhouses are gender-segregated at all of the inns.
-Packed with attractive features such as beautiful views, great therapeutic benefits, and spacious, relaxing bath tubs, large baths are often one of the biggest selling points of the ryokan.
+The main bathhouses are gender-segregated at all ryokans.
+Packed with attractive features such as beautiful views, great therapeutic benefits, and spacious, relaxing bath tubs, large baths are one of the biggest selling points of a ryokan.

 Japanese like large baths so much that even some midtown business hotels have one.
 They are very popular because a spacious hot spring bath is totally different from a small tap-water bath at home and makes one feel deeply relaxed.